AlibabaCloudDocs/mongodb/intl.en-US/User Guide/Data migration and synchronization/Data synchronization/Use MongoShake to implement one-way synchronization between ApsaraDB for MongoDB replica
         set instances.md

 |Source ApsaraDB for MongoDB instance|readAnyDatabase permissions, read permissions on the local database, and read/write permissions on the mongoshake database**Note:** The mongoshake database is created by MongoShake at the source when the incremental migration task starts. |
 |Destination ApsaraDB for MongoDB instance|readWriteAnyDatabase or read/write permissions on the destination database|

-**Note:** For more information about how to create and authorize MongoDB users, see [Use DMS to manage MongoDB users]() or [db.createUser\(\)](https://docs.mongodb.com/manual/reference/method/db.createUser/index.html).
+**Note:** For more information about how to create and authorize MongoDB users, see [Use DMS to manage MongoDB users](/intl.en-US/User Guide/Account management/Manage user permissions on MongoDB databases.md) or [db.createUser\(\)](https://docs.mongodb.com/manual/reference/method/db.createUser/index.html).

-## Prerequisites
+## Preparations

 1. Create an ApsaraDB for MongoDB replica set instance as the synchronization destination.
-For more information, see [Create a replica set instance](/intl.en-US/Quick Start for Replica Set/Create a replica set instance.md).
+For more information, see [Create a replica set instance](/intl.en-US/Quick Start/Create an instance/Create a replica set instance.md).

     **Note:** Create the destination ApsaraDB for MongoDB instance in the same virtual private cloud \(VPC\) as the source ApsaraDB for MongoDB instance.
 In this way, you can connect the Elastic Compute Service \(ECS\) instance where MongoShake runs to the source and destination ApsaraDB for MongoDB instances over the VPC.